Last Updated on

-SERIOUSLY: Take a minute to read this page and learn how to use the symptom checker for muscle pain to help you find the information that you need!
+SERIOUSLY: Take a minute to read this page and learn how to find the information that you need!

 Most people think that muscle and joint pain is straight forward, my elbow hurts so the problem is my elbow.
 My calf hurts so the problem is the muscles in my lower leg.
 This is not always true.
 If you treat the elbow or you treat the calf and the pain subsides for a while but then returns, the pain may be caused muscles away from the pain location.
 If these other muscles are not treated, your pain will keep returning.